-Falk Rieker, global vice president and head of IBU Banking at SAP, highlights the importance for banks to take a more collaborate and proactive approach to drive connectivity with the ecosystems that their customers operate in.
+Falk Rieker, Global Vice President and Global Head of IBU Banking at SAP, highlights the importance for banks to take a more collaborative and proactive approach to drive connectivity with the ecosystems that their customers operate in.

 Siddharth Chandani (SD): I’m pleased to be speaking to Falk Reikier, who is the global vice president for the financial services industry at SAP.
 So Falk, from your client’s perspective, what are some of the transformations that you see from product-driven experience to one being that of technology companies?
 So talk about the transformation curve.

 Falk Rieker (FR): You're referring to my customers to banks or my corporate customers?

 FR: So let me first start with the corporate customers.
 I think for the corporate customers, technology is a huge opportunity to get services and a level of service they've never seen before.
 This includes analytical services but also new products as well.
 Products that leverage things like machine learning, artificial intelligence, predictive analytics, Internet of Things (IoT) that can really benefit to have tailor made, personalised, I would even say hyper-personalised offerings.

 When I look at the banking side, I think the trend we are seeing here is that there is a much different approach between technology vendors and banks at this point in time.
 It's a more collaborative approach.
 It's a more partner-led approach.
 It's a more of an approach that suits the ecosystem idea.
 And that's where I see a lot of opportunities with a lot of banks ready to innovate corporate banking and come up with new offerings that excites the corporate customers and obviously drive efficiency for these corporate customers as well.